kentwedeking/woodbadge/Ticket.md

 - Debating if instead of a presentation this should just be a single flyer?
     - That might actually make more sense.
     - Thinking FAQ handout might be more appropriate
         - Does District or Council already have something like this?
+        Reached out to Council via email on 9 April 2024.

 Ticket Counselor Approval:
 Date: